emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

       HostCollection   - a concrete implementation of a HostResource Collection

 View                   - implements basic behavior: handling Model notifications and rendering.
-  IView                - defines Model reading, writing, and rendering interfaces
-    ResourceView       - implements Resource state reading, writing, and validation IResourceView    - defines the interface for extending Resource reading, writing, and validation HostView       - a concrete implementation of a HostResource view
+  ResourceView         - implements basic behavior, standard Resource state.
+    IResourceView      - defines the interface for extending Resource reading, writing, and validation HostView         - a concrete implementation of a HostResource view

+  CollectionView       - implements basic behavior: handling Model notifications and list rendering.
+    ICollectionView    - defines the interface for extending the CollectionView
 ```